 6. Internal Links

-This tab is useful to take control of the Breadcrumbs.
+This tab is used to take control of the Breadcrumbs.
 You can either enable or disable the breadcrumbs as per your site’s requirement.
-Breadcrumbs usually helps for easy navigation of your website and also search engine for better indexing of the pages.
-If you want to enable it, check the option and then copy the code given at the bottom and add it in the template.
+Breadcrumbs usually help for easy navigation of your website and also the search engine for better indexing of the pages.
+If you want to enable it, check the option and then copy the code given at the bottom and add it to the template.

 The plugin also enables you to customize your RSS also.
 You can add content such as Author’s archive page’s link, Post’s link, Blog/website’s link and blog description to put before and/or after the post.
 I just simply add “The post %%POSTLINK%% appeared first on %%BLOGLINK%%.” along the Content to put after each post in the feed option.